The challenge of measuring what truly matters: why I practice social planning

 A personal backstory

-Those who have heard me speak on why I became a planner know that a trip to Nepal when I was 11 years old was pivotal.
 For context, growing up, our family holidays were not your typical family holidays.
-My dad, Stephen Codrington, is an intrepid traveller and geographer himself, and he would take us off the beaten track, spending time with local people—understanding how they lived and enabling us to experience the sights, smells, and landscapes of other cultures.
+My dad, Stephen Codrington, is an geographer and lifelong traveller, and instead of resorts or theme parks, he would take us off the beaten track, spending time with local people—understanding how they lived and enabling us to experience the sights, smells, and landscapes of other cultures.

 Photo of the game we played in the mountain villages of Nepal, 2011 [Photo credit: Stephen Codrington]